25-MDDN242/time-based-media-pacire/README.md

 I started off by developing my clock by firstly doing the basic clock format so I can get a good foundation as we are going on.
 I also changed the default background to a dark blue to fit the theme that I am going for the project which will soon be changed to a gradient theme for a twilight, night kinda of theme to keep the Norse elements into them.
 For the clock functionality at the moment the clock seems to be working besides the bug that it is currently upside down.
 What I mean by that is that when we hit either 60 seconds, 60 minutes, 12 hours it would point at where a clock would point at
 30 seconds, 30 minutes, 6 hours.

+I have managed to achieve the moon phase transition that I wanted for my clock.
+With this I managed to have the sun eclipsed by the background sky.
+So when the time is between 12am - 12pm the sky should eclipse the sun to represent the shift of day and night and then vice versa from 12pm - 12am to have the sun reappear to show the dawn.